kootenpv/ParsimoniousArt/README.md

 * Have a preferrably realtime website/repository which indexes scores associated with each parsimonious image.
 (A cheap solution would be a gallery on imgur: we just calculate ``upvotes/total_votes``).
-* Have an equally parsimonious renderer and an easy-to-edit format to store our image vectors with.
-Preferrably some sort of JSON to SVG script.
+* Have an equally parsimonious renderer and an easy-to-edit, yet minimal format to store our image vectors with.
+Preferrably some sort of JSON to SVG converter.